AdobeDocs/control-panel-learn.en/help/subdomains-and-certificates/subdomain-delegation.md

 *Subdomain Delegation (05:07 min)*

-FOr more information on renewing a subdomain’s SSL certificate see the [product documentation](https://experienceleague.adobe.com/docs/control-panel/using/subdomains-and-certificates/renewing-subdomain-certificate.html).
+For more information on renewing a subdomain’s SSL certificate see the [product documentation](https://experienceleague.adobe.com/docs/control-panel/using/subdomains-and-certificates/renewing-subdomain-certificate.html).